01 of 07

 Organic Methods to Control Clothes Eating Bugs

 Moths are not the only insect that can destroy clothes.
-While they attack wool, fur, and hair fibers, termites, cockroaches, beetles, crickets, silverfish and firebrats can attack cotton clothes, linen fabrics, and even synthetic blends.
+While they attack wool, fur, and hair fibers, termites, cockroaches, beetles, crickets, silverfish and firebrats can attack cotton clothes, linen fabrics, and even synthetic blends in closets or stored away.
 They are after the "food" that we leave on our clothes through stains, body fluids, and body soil.

 There are, of course, chemical insecticides that can help control the infestations.
 If you don't like to use petroleum-based chemicals, there are also some organic natural or green methods of pest control that can be used.
 These treatments are typically much safer around children and pets and can be effective when used with attentive sanitation and repeat treatments.Continue to 2 of 7 below.